JNRowe/cupage/README.rst

 Requirements
 ------------

-``cupage``'s only dependency outside of the standard library is the fantastic lxml_.
+``cupage``'s only mandatory dependency outside of the standard library is the fantastic lxml_.  ``cupage`` can optionally use termstyle_ to display coloured output.

 It should run with Python 2.5 or newer [#]_.
 If ``cupage`` doesn't work with the version of Python you have installed, drop me a mail_ and I'll endeavour to fix it.

 The modules have been tested on many UNIX-like systems, including Linux, Solaris and OS X, but it should work fine on other systems too.
 The